 Medical Marijuana Uses for Treating Mental Illness

-Posted by Marijuana Doctors on 09/15/2016 in Medical Marijuana Studies
+Posted by Marijuana Doctors on 09/15/2016 in Ailments and Conditions

 The focus on medical marijuana use has been mainly on physical diseases such as cancer, fibromyalgia and other medical issues.
 Newer studies, however, are exploring the benefits of using medical marijuana for treating mental illness.
 Many individuals who suffer from emotional disorders of one type or the other have a tradition of self-medicating with marijuana.
 Some have even claimed that its use is more effective than prescribed medications.
 Current studies show mixed results, depending upon the nature of the mental disorder in question.
 Another factor in the successful use of medical marijuana in treating mental disorders is which of the main chemicals in the cannabis are prevalent.

 Treating depression with medical marijuana has been studied more than any other mental health use for cannabis.
 Initially, it was thought that depression was actually increased by the use of marijuana, but that is being shown as a misconception that has been based on uncontrolled observances.
 When depression is the only mental health disorder in question, THC alleviates the symptoms of depression.
 A study was performed that tested the ability of men to mimic both positive and negative expressions while smoking marijuana.
 It was easy for the participants to mimic positive expressions, but many failed to effectively mimic the negative expressions.
 MRI images showed that the part of the brain responsible for negative emotion was dulled with the use of cannabis.